MatteoMarioDiVenti/MatteoMarioDiVenti/README.md

 - 👋 Hi, I’m @MatteoMarioDiVenti
 - 👀 I’m interested in quantitative models, econometrics and financial innovation
-- 🌱 I’m currently learning Big Data analysis and C++
+- 🌱 I’m currently learning LLM and C++
 - 💞️ I’m looking to collaborate on combining intertemporal portfolio choices with game theory
 - 📫 How to reach me: leave me a message on a project and let's collaborate!